Skip to main content

 Caminho de Santigo, day 5

-Saturday, was a less-walking day as we hiked up to Caminha along the coast.
-We walked through the beachtown of Praia da Ancora, to the boardwalk along the coast.
+September 27th, Saturday: a lighter walking day as we hiked a few kilometers up to Caminha along the coast.
+We walked through the beachtown of Praia da Ancora, to the boardwalk.
 We see clouds gathering, the wind coming up–rain is on the way.
 We walked through a long straight flat woodland trail to the Caminha shoreline and corniche.
 Seeking a post office, I realized that they are closed on the weekend!

 Comments